Libera-Chat/libera-chat.github.io/content/_guides/bots.md

-This means, when you remove flags for a user you must also request staff assistance to remove the corresponding settings from litharge (given that user was observed by litherage setting a ban or quiet in the given channel).
+This means, when you remove flags for a user you must also request staff assistance to remove the corresponding settings from litharge (given that user was observed by litharge setting a ban or quiet in the given channel).

 See the [FAQ](https://libera.chat/guides/faq#how-to-find-libera-chat-staff)
 for information on how to contact staff.